christiaan/tinymce-codemirror/README.md

 Contributing
 ------------
+Run `npm install` in the project folder to install the development dependencies.

 When making changes to `plugins/codemirror/plugin.js`, be sure to run `npm run prepublish` before committing.
 The `prepublish` script will generate the `plugins/codemirror/plugin.min.js` file.

-To run `npm run prepublish` you need uglify-js.
-Run following command inside your codemirror folder to get the needed files:
-`sudo npm install uglify-js`

-This will generate the subfolder `node_modules` inside codemirror.

 Changelog
 ---------